-- Turacos are the only birds to possess true green and red pigmentation.
+Turacos are the only birds to possess true green and red pigmentation.
 When you look at most birds, the color that you perceive is a function of the feather structure and refracted light.
 The green pigments are produced by substances that are rare to other birds.
-The red colors are produced by pigments (porphyrin) that are unique to the animal kingdom.
-(In fact, if you stirred a glass of water with a turaco feather, the water would turn color.)
+The red colors are produced by porphyrin pigments that are unique to the animal kingdom.

-- Turacos possess semi-zygodactyl feet (3 toes in front and one toe to the side).
+Turacos possess semi-zygodactyl feet with 3 toes in front and one toe to the side.
 The toe that points outward can be rotated to the front or back.

-- Turacos live in large flocks of up to 30 individuals.
-They are monogamous in breeding.
+Turacos live in large flocks of up to 30 individuals.
+They are monogamous breeders.
 During courtship, the male turaco will feed the female.
 Together, they build their nest, with female and male taking turns incubating the eggs.
 Once the eggs have hatched, other flock members help the female care for the chicks.
 Chicks can fly at 4 weeks of age.
-They may leave the nest at 6 weeks of age (or decide to stay with the flock).
+They usually leave the nest at around 6 weeks of age.

 Ecology and Conservation

-Turacos are a food source for many animals larger than themselves.
+Turacos are a food source for several different predators.

-Local abundance combined with semi-destructive feeding habits may bring turacos into conflict with farmers who experience the birds as pests amongst their crops.
-However, turacos – due in large part to their particular feeding habits – do play an active role in seed dispersal.
+Local abundance combined with semi-destructive feeding habits may bring turacos into conflict with farmers who consider the birds to be pests.

 Austin, G. Birds of The World.
 Golden Press, Inc., New York, 1961.

 Gotch, A.F.
 Birds - Their Latin Names Explained.
 Blandford Books Ltd., UK, 1981.